Martymoose98/Substitution-Cipher/README.md

 # Substitution-Cipher
 Substitution cipher encryption algorithm for high school CompSci

-Algorithm is Transposition cipher with a Ceasar cipher (Substitution cipher).
+Algorithm is a Transposition cipher with a Ceasar cipher (Substitution cipher).